cylin-ms/AssertionGeneration/README.md

 ### Step 2: Review Meeting Context (Important!)

 > **📋 Note:** The Meeting Context section contains all the source data that was used to generate the assertions.
-Reviewing this context is essential for accurate annotation.
+Reviewing this context is **essential** for verifying assertion quality.

 1. **Notice the Banner**: A prominent blue banner "📋 Meeting Context Available" alerts you to the available context
 2. **Expand Meeting Context**: Click "📥 View Meeting Context (Entities, Organizer, Source Data)"